martineckardt/Interactive-Lab-Hub/Lab 3/README.md

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

-  So first of the all the device will almost certainly you to drink coffee which can not be the best thing in the end.
-This should be fixed by making a more diverse tree that's decisions can be ended with a person ansewring "No".
+  So first of the all the device will almost certainly tell you to drink coffee which can not be the best thing in the end.
+This should be fixed by making a more diverse tree where the "No" response can also expand the tree.
-  Second of all is not all people drink coffee.
-The option tress shoudl provide other options if the person is tired.
-This could be taking a break, getting an energy break or taking a nap.
+  Second of all is, not all people drink coffee.
+The option tree's should provide other options if the person is tired.
+This could be taking a break, getting an energy drink or taking a nap.
   Last the Coffee Buddy does not have a clear response when the script is done, this should be fixed with the user clearly being aware that an option has been suggested for them.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?